Dispersive Landau levels and valley currents in strained graphene nanoribbons: Discussion and Outlook

 \section{Discussion and Outlook}

-In this paper we presented a simple setup which generates spatially separated valley currents and a valley analog to the chiral anomaly in strained graphene nanoribbons, using only a non-uniform uniaxial strain and bias voltages.
-These features are direct consequences of an inhomogeneous Fermi velocity which naturally appears in the low-energy theory describing our system, and which lends itself to an exact analytical solution.
-The effects of a scalar electrical potential were also considered by generalizing the solution of Ref.~[\onlinecite{Lukose2007}] to our setup, showing how the valley currents can be controlled (and even reversed) by bias voltages applied across the ribbon.
+In this paper we presented a simple setup which generates spatially separated valley currents and a valley analog to the chiral anomaly in uniaxially-strained graphene nanoribbons.
+These features are a direct consequence of dispersive bulk pLLs near the Dirac points.
+We showed how this anomalous dispersion arises through an inhomogeneous Fermi velocity, which naturally appears in the low-energy theory describing our system, and which lends itself to an exact analytical solution.
+The effects of an applied electric field were also considered by generalizing the solution of Ref.~[\onlinecite{Lukose2007}] to our setup, showing how the valley currents can be controlled (and even reversed) by bias voltages applied across the ribbon.

 We now conclude by providing further remarks relevant to potential experimental realizations of the physics discussed in this work.
 One major challenge will be to engineer such a non-uniform, uniaxial strain pattern in a real graphene nanoribbon.
 This differs from the proposal of Ref.~[\onlinecite{Zhu2015}], which employs a uniaxial \emph{stretch} to generate a uniform pseudomagnetic field which, however, is not equivalent to a uniaxial strain due to the particular geometry used.
 One solution could be to bend a graphene nanoribbon (or a flexible substrate on which the graphene nanoribbon would be deposited) in a spiral-like shape, where the radius of curvature $r(\theta)$ would depend linearly on the angle $\theta$.
-Perhaps more practically, a recent work~\cite{Schonenberger2019} reports the creation of precisely the linearly-increasing, uniaxial strain considered here.
-Using in-situ strain-tuning of graphene encapsulated in hBN, these authors report a maximal strain around $\sim 1 \%$ which is not too far from the $3-6 \%$ used in our work.
-Another challenge will be the \emph{detection} of such valley currents.
-This could be potentially accomplished by attaching a ``valley filter"~\cite{Rycerz2007, Pereira2009, Zhai2010, Fujita2010, Gunlycke2011, Settnes2016b, Stegmann2018} or a ``valley beam splitter"~\cite{Garcia-Pomar2008, Settnes2016b, Stegmann2018, Prabhakar2019} at one end of the nanoribbon.
-However, care must be taken in separating the bulk contribution from the edge contributions which tend to dominate transport properties, owing to their large group velocities.
+Perhaps more practically, a recent work~\cite{Schonenberger2019} reports the creation of linearly-increasing uniaxial strain patterns similar to those considered in this work.
+Using in-situ strain-tuning of graphene encapsulated in hBN, the authors report a maximal strain around $\sim 1 \%$ which is not too far from the $3-6 \%$ used in this work.